 To give a rough idea of how much battery you can save, Samsung says that turning on Ultra Power Saving Mode with 10% battery remaining will provide the S5 with another 24 hours battery life in standby mode.In its normal mode, the S5 will offer 21 hours talk time or 390 hours standby time, so even under a very heavy load the battery should still be lasting for up to 24 hours.

 Another option for boosting battery life is to carry an extra battery.
 This may sound like a simple suggestion, but its only made possible by the fact that the S5 has a removable battery, which many competitor devices do not.
 Samsung manufactures an extra battery kit for the S5, which we range here at Clove.

 **Since September 2013, Samsung have implemented a 'region lock' on all new stock.
 Clove Technology only have access to the “European” models of new Samsung stock.
 The compatible countries are listed at the end of the product description and marked on the product's box.

-For correct operation, this handset should be activated with a SIM card issued from one of these countries.
+For correct operation, this handset should be activated inside one of these countries with a SIM card issued for use there.
 The device will then be able to accept SIM cards from outside of these countries.

 Activation requires turning the device on for the first time & completing set-up with the SIM installed, then completing at least 5 minutes of voice call(s) with this SIM.

 You may still use the device outside of these countries when 'roaming' - using a SIM card from these countries in an already activated device.

 If this activation procedure is not followed then the device will lock when used with a SIM card from outside of these regions.
 Local Samsung support may provide a code to unlock such handsets.